Former Athenahealth CEO Jonathan Bush returns to entrepreneurship with new startup – TechCrunch

 Jonathan Bush, the CEO and co-founder of Athenahealth, is a controversial figure in the controversial field of healthcare.

-Over two decades after he started the now-public healthcare company, Bush lost Athenahealth to Elliott Management, an activist investor that bought the company alongside Veritas Capital.
+More than two decades after he started the now-public healthcare company, Bush lost Athenahealth to Elliott Management, an activist investor that bought the company alongside Veritas Capital.
 During this tense period of time, domestic violence allegations surfaced from his ex-wife, Sarah Seldon.
 Bush took responsibility for what he described as “regrettable incidents” that happened 14 years ago during a “particularly difficult personal time” in his life.
-Seldon, who TechCrunch attempted to reach for this story, made a statement then too, explaining that she and him have a “co-parenting relationship” with “respect, collaboration and love.”
+Seldon, who TechCrunch attempted to reach for this story, made a statement then too, explaining that she and Bush have a “co-parenting relationship” with “respect, collaboration and love.”

 After these public incidents, Bush went quiet and only later re-emerged as the executive chairman of Firefly Health, a primary care startup.

-Now, Bush is back once again, this time as the co-founder of a new startup that aims to re-invent the digital health data stack, Zus.
-The company wants to create a shared data platform that doctor’s, regardless of specialty or location, can access to better understand their patients.
-Think of it as massive, fancy Google Doc built for healthcare, that healthtech startups can use to kickstart their solutions, faster.
+Now, Bush is back once again, this time as the co-founder of a new startup that aims to re-invent the digital health data stack.
+The company, Zus, wants to create a shared data platform that doctors, regardless of specialty or location, can access to better understand their patients.
+Think of it as massive, fancy Google Doc built for healthcare, that health tech startups can use to kickstart their solutions, faster.

 Along with its launch, Zus announced today that it has raised a $34 million Series A led by Andreessen Horowitz, with participation from F-Prime Capital, Maverick Ventures, Rock Health, Martin Ventures and Oxeon Investments.